Skip to content

 This generates a promptly-env.d.ts declaration file.
 The CLI automatically places it in src/types/ or types/ if either directory exists in your project, otherwise it falls back to the project root.

-The generated file uses declaration merging to augment the PromptVariableMap interface:
+The generated file uses declaration merging to augment the PromptVariableMap interface.
+When composers are present, it also augments ComposerVariableMap (input variables) and ComposerPromptMap (named prompt keys):

 promptly-env.d.ts